Daboss7173/Daboss7173.github.io/README.md

 If you want to load a character that you've already saved, you click load character and select your save file.

 To save your character, you can just go into the settings menu, go under 'network' and click the button called "save character".
-It'll automatically download to your computer, For this I recommend manually choosing a folder to save it in so things can be more organized.
+It'll automatically download to your computer, For this I recommend manually choosing a folder to save it in so you can organize it as you need.
 If there is no network tab in the version you're playing in, click the 'other' tab instead.

 ## Version choice breakdown!